oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     * In addition to all Core requirements, perform all type simplification operations defined in ([Section 3.3](#33-jadn-extensions))

 This document describes several schema support functions but defines no conformance requirements with respect to those functions:

-*Editor's Note: restructure section 3 to separate normative requirements for JADN definitions from descriptions of alternate formats.*

 * JADN Schema Translator
     * Translate type definitions in JSON format to Table and JADN-IDL formats per Section 5.1.